luikore/stimulus-bind/readme.md

 When the dependent data changed, targets with binders will react the update at once.

-Expressions must a string of simple js expression.
+Expressions must a string of simple js expression that `jsep` can parse.
 In the expression we allow:

 - function calls
 - operators